How to Hide From Debt Collection, the Debt Collector, and Creditors

 Update Your Credit Report

 Creditors and debt collectors use loads of online database information, like credit reports, to chase debtors.
-Once you get your new mailing address and new creditor phone to use, order this consolidated copy of your credit report (it is the one I like the best) and then using the contact information on the credit report, contact the three main credit bureaus and update your telephone and mailing address with them.
+Once you get your new mailing address and new creditor phone to use, order this consolidated credit report (it is the one I like the best) and then using the contact information on the credit report, contact the three main credit bureaus and update your telephone and mailing address with them.
 This will feed your new information to the creditors and start the hiding process for you.
-Having a new copy of your credit report will also give you an opportunity to look for any evidence of identify theft and small old accounts that might be past due but not chasing you at the moment.
+Having a new copy of your credit report will also give you an opportunity to look for any evidence of identity theft and small old accounts that might be past due but not chasing you at the moment.

 Not Foolproof, But Really Effective